10 Awesome Things To Do in Mijas Spain (+ What NOT To To) By A Local

 Get dressed when you leave the beach

-There are so many tourists wandering the streets in their bikinis in Mijas Costa that it can be quite unpleasant for the locals walking their dogs or driving back from work.
+There are so many tourists wandering the streets in their bikinis in Mijas Costa that it can be quite disturbing for the locals walking their dogs or driving back from work.

 Bikinis belong on the beach or at the pool and when you walk to and from those places, you can cover with a light summer dress or whatever clothes you have brought with you.